mdmtk/docs/edge/source/guide/MDM/persistence.md

 7. All XML used above should be made Persistent

-	Requirement 6 could be accomplished on most Zebra Android devices by having the customer use the StageNow PersistMgr Setting Type to make the entire Staging Profile Persistent.
-Such a Staging Profile might have a structure similar to the example below:
+	Requirement 7 could be accomplished on most Zebra Android devices by having the customer use the StageNow PersistMgr Setting Type to make the entire Staging Profile Persistent.

+####Sample Staging Profile

+The following sample Staging Profile is an example of a how a Staging Profile can be structured so that MDM Manageability can be persisted:

-	1. Wi-Fi - Set up Staging WLAN network
+a.
+Wi-Fi - Set up Staging WLAN network
-	2. FileMgr - Download MDM Agent Configuration file to:
+b.
+FileMgr - Download MDM Agent Configuration file to:

-		/enterprise/usr/mymdm/mymdm.cfg
+&nbsp;&nbsp;&nbsp;&nbsp; /enterprise/usr/mymdm/mymdm.cfg

-	3. FileMgr - Download MDM Agent APK file to:
+c.
+FileMgr - Download MDM Agent APK file to:

-		/enterprise/usr/mymdm/mymdm.APK
+&nbsp;&nbsp;&nbsp;&nbsp; /enterprise/usr/mymdm/mymdm.APK

-	4. AppMgr - Install APK file from:
+d.
+AppMgr - Install APK file from:

-		/enterprise/usr/mymdm/mymdm.APK
+&nbsp;&nbsp;&nbsp;&nbsp; /enterprise/usr/mymdm/mymdm.APK

-	5. Intent - Send Intent, with:
+e.
+Intent - Send Intent, with:

-		action="android.intent.action.MAIN"
+&nbsp;&nbsp;&nbsp;&nbsp; action="android.intent.action.MAIN"

-		type="Start Activity"
+&nbsp;&nbsp;&nbsp;&nbsp; type="Start Activity"

-		package="com.mycompany.mymdm"
+&nbsp;&nbsp;&nbsp;&nbsp; package="com.mycompany.mymdm"

-		class=" com.mycompany.mymdm/MainActivity"
+&nbsp;&nbsp;&nbsp;&nbsp; class=" com.mycompany.mymdm/MainActivity"

-	6. PersistMgr - Persist entire Staging Profile, with:
+f.
+PersistMgr - Persist entire Staging Profile, with:

-		PersistAsName="StageNowPersistMyMDM"
+&nbsp;&nbsp;&nbsp;&nbsp; PersistAsName="StageNowPersistMyMDM"

-		PersistAsVersion="1.0"
+&nbsp;&nbsp;&nbsp;&nbsp; PersistAsVersion="1.0"

-		PersistAsOrder="50"
+&nbsp;&nbsp;&nbsp;&nbsp; PersistAsOrder="50"

-		PersistIfError="false"
+&nbsp;&nbsp;&nbsp;&nbsp; PersistIfError="false"

 The sample Staging Profile would in theory meet all the key requirements to achieve Persistence of Manageability for the hypothetical MDM named "MyMDM".
 In particular:

-* Step 1) establishes Connectivity that will be used to download required files during Staging and that will be used by the MDM Agent to contact the MDM Server
+* Step a) establishes Connectivity that will be used to download required files during Staging and that will be used by the MDM Agent to contact the MDM Server
-* Steps 2) and 3) cause the the MDM Agent Configuration file and the MDM Agent APK file to be downloaded and stored into the folder "/enterprise/usr/mymdm", which is a location that will persist across an Enterprise Reset.
+* Steps b) and c) cause the the MDM Agent Configuration file and the MDM Agent APK file to be downloaded and stored into the folder "/enterprise/usr/mymdm", which is a location that will persist across an Enterprise Reset.
-* Step 4) installs the MDM Agent APK silently
+* Step d) installs the MDM Agent APK silently
-* Step 5) launches the Main Activity Class of the MDM Agent
+* Step e) launches the Main Activity Class of the MDM Agent
-* Step 6) persists everything done in prior steps, causing PersistMgr to save the XML for the Staging Profile in the /enterprise partition and arrange to resubmit it following subsequent Enterprise Resets.
+* Step f) persists everything done in prior steps, causing PersistMgr to save the XML for the Staging Profile in the /enterprise partition and arrange to resubmit it following subsequent Enterprise Resets.

 Once the steps in the sample Staging Profile are completed, the MDM Agent would be running.
 When the MDM Agent starts, it would presumably read its Configuration file, looking for the specific file name in a specific location (e.g. "/enterprise/usr/mymdm/mymdm.cfg") and configure itself based on the contents of that file.
 It would then use that configuration to reach the MDM Server, via the established Connectivity.
 The device then will be discovered by the MDM Server and will show up in the device inventory displayed by the Management Console of the MDM Server.